 Although an investor may achieve the same level of diversification by investing directly in a variety of Dreyfus-managed funds, the fund provides investors with a means to simplify their investment decisions by investing in a single diversified portfolio.
 The fund is designed for investors with lower risk tolerances.

-* Small and midsize company risk.
-Small and midsize companies carry additional risks because the operating histories of these companies tend to be more limited, their earnings and revenues less predictable (and some companies may be experiencing significant losses), and their share prices more volatile than those of larger, more established companies.
-The shares of smaller companies tend to trade less frequently than those of larger, more established companies, which can adversely affect the pricing of these securities and the fund's ability to sell these securities.
+Small and midsize companies involve greater risk because their earnings and revenues tend to be less predictable (and some companies may be experiencing significant losses), and their share prices more volatile than those of larger, more established companies.
+In addition, shares of smaller companies tend to be less liquid than shares of larger, more established companies.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.